How to Install FileZilla Server on Windows

 6. Pick an existing Start Menu folder to add the icons for FileZilla Server, or enter a new name to create a new Start Menu folder.

-7. FileZilla Server can be installed only as a Windows Service.
-If you want you can start it manually.
+7. FileZilla Server needs to be installed as a service on Windows (Windows Service).
+Select the launch option you prefer from the top-downmenu, you can either get it started automatically (default) or manually.

-10. Choose your password and enter it in the password field and then retype your password in the next field to confirm it.
+11. Choose your password and enter it in the password field and then retype in the next field to confirm it.

-11. Note: if you don’t choose a password, anyone having can access the server.
+12. Note: if you do not choose a password, anyone having can access the server.
 As a security measure, if a password is not set, only local connections are allowed by the Administrator server, i.e. you’ll be able to configure only a server responding on localhost

 (127.0.0.1).